 Note: Repost from the old blog.

 Another is that primitive people speak primitive languages.
-It’s true that they often have only a few words for numbers, and may only count up to two or so, but that’s because in their societies, they didn’t need to know any numbers more than two.
+It’s true that they often have only a few words for numbers and may only count up to two or so, but that’s because in their societies, they don’t need to know any numbers more than two.
 They have other deficits, like only a few colors, but maybe they don’t need to know many colors.

 Here is an interesting article (Amren link only because this Yahoo link will soon go dead) about Aboriginal kids in Australia.
 The article is getting a lot of ridicule on some sites, but it’s actually straight up.

 The question deals with a linguistic and cognitive science question: Do kids need to have words for numbers in order to have concepts for numbers?
 Turns out they do not.
 The aboriginal kids were able to count up to nine even though they did not have words for the numbers 3-9.

 That’s actually fascinating from the point of view of those disciplines, but you would have to understand the import of the theory.
 How can someone have a concept for something if they have no word for it?
 It seems impossible?
 Yet they can.
 How does that work?
 Who knows?